apache/pulsar/site2/docs/getting-started-standalone.md

 Pulsar stores messages in topics.
 It's a good practice to explicitly create topics before using them, even if Pulsar can automatically create topics when they are referenced.

-Run this command to create a new topic into which we'll write and read some test messages:
+To create a new topic, run this command:

 ```bash
 bin/pulsar-admin topics create persistent://public/default/quickstart